drkeir/data-salon-website/README.md

 The series is supported by the Sydney Culture Network and the UNSW Art & Design.

-The website is a basic Statamic brochure style site with event listing, previous event briefing notes and a signup page (MailChimp).
+The website is a basic (single page) brochure style site with event listing, previous event briefing notes and a signup form (MailChimp).

 Authored by [@drkeir](https://github.com/drkeir/)